Skip to product information

 What is a natural processed coffee?

-Because coffee beans grow inside a fruit (the coffee cherry), after harvest, it takes multiple steps to seperate the coffee beans from their surrounding fruit flesh.
-In the world of coffee we call this the ‘processing method’.
-And how the coffee is processed has a huge effect on what ends up in your cup.
+Since coffee beans grow inside a fruit (the coffee cherry), it takes multiple steps to separate the beans from their surrounding fruit flesh after harvest.
+In the coffee world, we call this the "processing method," and it has a huge effect on what ends up in your cup.

 Sun-drying

-Once the ripe coffee cherries have been picked, they are spread out to dry in the sun with the fruit flesh surrounding the coffee beans left intact.
-That allows the beans inside the coffee cherries to draw in all those yummy fruit flavours and sweetness.
+Once the ripe coffee cherries have been picked, they are spread out to dry in the sun with the fruit flesh left intact around the coffee beans.
+This allows the beans inside the cherries to soak up all those delicious fruit flavors and sweetness.

 Turning

-The coffee cherries are regularly raked to allow even air circulation and slow even drying.
-The fruit flesh dries around the coffee bean.
-Sun-drying can take between 10 - 14 days (depending on the local climate) until a moisture level between 10 - 12% is reached.
+The coffee cherries are regularly raked to ensure even air circulation and consistent drying.
+The fruit flesh dries around the coffee bean, and this process can take between 10 to 14 days, depending on the local climate, until a moisture level between 10 to 12% is reached.

 Hulling

-The coffee beans are now ready to be sorted for size, density and colour before being bagged and shipped.
+Finally, the coffee beans are "hulled" to remove the dried fruit flesh surrounding them.
+The beans are now ready to be sorted by size, density, and colour before being bagged and shipped.